AdanJSuarez/REST-API-Java-Spring-Hibernate/README.md

 After the first run, when the tables are created, we set back "spring.jpa.hibernate.ddl-auto" to "update".

-- The project is a maven project, in order to use a maven wapper (to make owr life easy) we need to run:
+- The project is a maven project, in order to use a maven wapper (to make our life easier) we need to run:

 	$ mvn -N io.takari:maven:wrapper